halide/Halide/README.md

 To build the example for Android, first ensure that you have Android NDK r19b or later installed, and the ANDROID_NDK_ROOT environment variable points to it.
-(We no longer support older versions, and it's no longer necessary to use the make-standalone-toolchain tool.)
-Note that Qualcomm Hexagon SDK v3.5.2 includes Android NDK r19c, which is fine.
+(Note that Qualcomm Hexagon SDK v3.5.2 includes Android NDK r19c, which is fine.)

 Now build and run the blur example using the script to run it on device: